cesar-douady/open-lmake/README.md

 # Developers

-If you want understand, read the code, edit it, implement a new feature or fix a bug, please refer to the [developers](doc/developers.md) file.
+If you want understand, read the code, edit it, implement a new feature or fix a bug, please refer to the [developers](doc/developers.md) file first.